 Getting Started

-Ocular is a Kubernetes-native API that allows you to perform security scans on static software assets.
-It provides a set of RESTful endpoints that allow you to configure and run security or compliance scanning tools over static software assets such as git repositories, container images, or any static content that can be represented on a file system.
+Ocular is a Kubernetes API extension that allows you to perform security scans on static software assets.
+It provides a set of custom resource definitions that allow you to configure and run security or compliance scanning tools over static software assets such as git repositories, container images, or any static content that can be represented on a file system.

 Ocular is designed to be easily customized and tailored to fit the needs of any organization.
 At the core of it’s design is the use of containers and the ability for developers to specify their own images and commands.
 Additionally, a handful of default “integrations” are provided to solve the most common use cases of Ocular